tuffant21/PicoWater/README.md

 - CMake 3.13 or later
 - Raspberry Pi Pico SDK 1.5.0 or later
 - PICO_W only:
-   - Python installed on your system and accessible via python3 or python
+   - Python installed on your system and accessible on the PATH via python3 or python

 ## Setup
 1. Clone this repository: